croweman/node-in-memory-cache/README.md

 await cache.getAndSet(key, getter, [options]);
 ```

 Gets and sets an object in cache.
 The getAndSet function is an `async` function so should be awaited.
+It can also refresh its data in the background.

 ### options
  - `storeUndefinedObjects`: (default: global or instance level definition) Defines whether undefined objects should be stored in memory.